luciangreen/Text-to-Breasonings/README.md

 # Installing and Running T2B with VPS Synchronisation

-* Use a Virtual Private Server (VPS) Sync to breason out new meditators' names on your machine, sync with the VPS, and run meditation and text to breasonings on the VPS (by pasting <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/rcaw.paste">rcaw.paste</a> into the terminal).
+* Use a Virtual Private Server (VPS) Sync to breason out new meditators' names on your machine, sync with the VPS, and run meditation and text to breasonings on the VPS (by pasting <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/rcaw.paste">rcaw.paste</a> into the terminal.
+An algorithm run by rcaw.paste requires the <a href="https://github.com/luciangreen/Algorithm-Writer-with-Lists">Algorithm Writer with Lists Repository</a> to be installed with <https://github.com/luciangreen/Algorithm-Writer-with-Lists/blob/master/algwriter/grammar_logic_to_alg_random.pl">grammar_logic_to_alg_random.pl</a> in the SAME directory as rcaw.paste, not in the other directory as in the instructions).

 * Install this repository using the instructions above.